-Art and China after 1989 presents work by some sixty key artists and groups active across China and worldwide whose provocations aim to forge reality free from ideology, to establish the individual apart from the collective, and to define contemporary Chinese experience in universal terms.
+Art and China after 1989 presents work by some sixty key artists and groups active across China and worldwide whose critical provocations aim to forge reality free from ideology, to establish the individual apart from the collective, and to define contemporary Chinese experience in universal terms.
 Bracketed by the end of the Cold War in 1989 and the Beijing Olympics in 2008, it surveys the culture of artistic experimentation during a time characterized by the onset of globalization and the rise of a newly powerful China on the world stage.
 The exhibition title derives from an installation by Paris-based artist Huang Yong Ping.
-Theater of the World (1993) is a cage-like form whose interior holds different species of insects and reptiles.
+Theater of the World is a cage-like form whose interior holds different species of insects and reptiles.
 Constituting a metaphor for the era of globalization, it is inspired both by Chinese cosmology and by Western enlightenment ideas of the panopticon as a structure of control, together with Michel Foucault’s critiques of modernism.

 For art and China, the year 1989 was both an end and a beginning.
-The June 4 crackdown on the student movement in Tiananmen Square signaled the end of a decade of relatively open political, intellectual, and artistic exploration.
+The June Fourth Tiananmen Incident that saw a military crackdown on the student protest movement signaled the end of a decade of relatively open political, intellectual, and artistic exploration.
 It also marked the start of reforms that would launch a new era of accelerated development, international connectedness, and individual possibility, albeit under authoritarian conditions.
 Artists were at once catalysts and skeptics of the massive changes unfolding around them.
 Using the critical stance and open-ended forms of international Conceptual art, they created performances, paintings, photography, installations, and video art, and initiated activist projects to engage directly with society.
-Their emergence during the 1990s and early 2000s happened at the moment the Western art world began to look beyond its traditional centers, as the phenomenon of global contemporary art started to take shape.
-Art and China after 1989 shows how Chinese artists were crucial agents in this evolution.
+Their emergence during the 1990s and early 2000s coincided with the moment the Western art world began to look beyond its traditional centers, as the phenomenon of global contemporary art started to take shape.
+Chinese artists were crucial agents in this evolution.